 What exactly is PokéPark Kanto?

 PokéPark Kanto opened on February 5, 2026, as a joint project between The Pokémon Company, Yomiuriland and the Yomiuri Shimbun group.
-Unlike a temporary pop-up or an indoor attraction, this is a permanent, open-air park built into the wooded hills of Yomiuriland — and the terrain is a real part of the experience.
+Unlike a pop-up or an indoor attraction, this is a permanent, open-air park built into wooded hills — and the terrain is a real part of the experience.

 The park has two main areas.
-Pokémon Forest is a roughly 500-meter walking trail through actual woodland, recreating Route 1 from the original games, where wild Pokémon appear in the grass, on branches, and around every corner — reports say more than 600 Pokémon figures in total, many of them animated or making their in-game cries.
-Kayatsuri Town is a Pokémon town square with a Pokémon Center, shops, food stalls, two small rides, shows, a parade and near-constant character greetings.
+Pokémon Forest is a roughly 500-meter walking trail through actual woodland, recreating Route 1 from the original games, where wild Pokémon appear in the grass, on branches, and around every corner — more than 600 figures in total, many animated or making their in-game cries.
+Sedge Town (Kayatsuri Town in Japanese — the official English name is Sedge Town) is a Pokémon town square with a Pokémon Center, shops, food stalls, two small rides, shows, a parade and near-constant character greetings.

 Tickets: the hardest part of the whole trip

-Let’s be honest up front: getting a ticket is harder than anything inside the park.
-There are no same-day tickets.
-Everything is sold in advance through the official PokéPark website, and demand massively exceeds supply.
+Let's be honest up front: getting a ticket is harder than anything inside the park.
+There are no same-day or gate tickets, everything is sold in advance, ticket payment is credit card only, and demand massively exceeds supply.
+The good news for overseas readers: you have your own official route that skips the worst of it — full walkthrough in our dedicated PokéPark ticket guide.

 Which pass should you buy?